 In conjunction with the determination of the allowance for credit losses on loans, and using the same criteria, the Company determines the extent of credit risk on its unfunded loan commitments and whether there are credit losses on those instruments for which a loss provision is necessary.
 Prior to January 1, 2023, the Company determined that there is minimal credit risk on its unfunded loan commitments and accordingly did not record a credit loss provision or allowance for those instruments separate from the provision and allowance for credit losses on loans.
 As a result of the January 1, 2023 adoption of Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, the Company began recording estimated credit losses on unfunded loan commitments.
-The allowance for credit losses on unfunded loan commitments.
-Adoption did not result in the allowance are recorded as a credit loss provision or reversal.
+The allowance for credit losses on unfunded loan commitments is carried as a component of Other Liabilities, and changes in the allowance are recorded as a credit loss provision or reversal.
 Adoption did not result in the Company recording an initial increase to the allowance for credit losses on unfunded commitments through retained earnings as of the date of adoption.